 While the myth of investment diamonds has persisted, it is often very hard for the average consumer to make a profit on a previously purchased commercial diamond or engagement ring.
 While the base value of diamonds has increased across the decades, the in-store mark-up of any retail diamond is so significant, that any increase in the value of a diamond will be negligible compared to the loss you will incur when selling a retail diamond or engagement ring back to a local retailer.

-To further explain, we encourage you to consider how a diamond retailer covers its business expenses, overhead, and overall costs.
+To elaborate further, it’s essential to consider how to sell diamond from the perspective of the retailer: they need to cover their business expenses, overhead, and overall costs.
 To do so, they purchase a loose diamond or a piece of diamond jewelry at a base or wholesale price, which they then mark up to make a profit on such a transaction.
 When you resell a diamond ring, your buyer will often only pay you a fraction of its wholesale cost (which does not include its full wholesale value or the commercial mark-up you paid when you purchased the diamond).
 As a result, the selling price of your diamond is going to be limited to far under what you paid for your diamond.

 For reference, we encourage you to keep in mind that the retail mark-up of engagement rings can range from anywhere between 30-100% of the wholesale price of the piece.